 But remember that you are only one person.
 There is only so much you can do in a day.
 Keep your to-do list and expectations realistic.
-Second, schedule some quality time with your child each day, whether it’s playing a board game after dinner, helping with homework, cooking with them, or going for a walk.
-You might also try to establish some regular weekly family time, if you can, where you all take turns choosing a family activity.
-The phones go off, laptops are put away, and you focus on just having fun together.
+Just try to schedule some quality time with your child most days, whether it’s playing a board game after dinner, helping with homework, cooking with them, or going for a walk.
+You might also try to establish some regular weekly family time if you can, where you all take turns choosing a family activity.
+Shut the phones off, close the laptops, and focus on just having fun together.

 On top of never having enough time, does anyone ever really have enough money?
 For most of us, there are always bills to be paid and expenses that come up unexpectedly.
-Life costs money and it seems like parents are constantly in competition with others to give their children the most and the best.
+Life costs money, and it seems as if parents are in competition with one another to give their children the most and the best.
 The best house, the best phone, the best clothes, the most toys, and so on.
 Often, your child’s best friend will have something super cool that you can’t afford, and your child will feel jealous and left out.

 Instead of wracking your brain to figure out how you can buy that fancy item for your child, why not help your child think of some ways to earn and save money to buy it himself?
-Perhaps if he earns a certain part on his own, you can reward his hard work by matching a portion of his earnings.
+Perhaps if he earns part on his own, you can reward his hard work by matching a portion of his earnings.

 The bottom line here is that perfect kids and perfect parents do not exist.
 Parenting is a learn-as-you-go thing.
-James and Janet Lehman say to “expect setbacks with progress.”
+James Lehman in The Total Transformation says to “expect setbacks with progress.”